MakeSchool-Tutorials/Orange-Tree-SpriteKit-Swift4/P02-Setting-the-Scene/content.md

 ---

 I'm sure you are as excited as I am to start flinging oranges around, I mean who wouldn't want to fling 'em!
-Before we can do that though we need to set up our scene and get some basic assets in place.
+Before we can do that we need to set up our scene and get some basic assets in place.

 > [action]
 > Let's start by removing the `Actions.sks` file.